ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You must use a realistic-looking appearance.

+- Characters with highly exaggerated or unrealistic facial or body proportions that could be perceived as trolling are not allowed.
+If you wish to create a character with unique or unconventional features, you must submit a ticket for approval beforehand.

 - Do not add scars in the makeup menu unless you actually RPd the injuries and events.